 The hard work your team does to create technical documents, presentations, and user guides shouldn’t go to waste!
 Whether you offer the full document or just the highlights in the form of a checklist, you can quickly transform existing resources into content that drives your next marketing campaign.

-Steps to take with your white paper:
+Steps to take with your checklist, guide, or white paper:

 - ✅ Every time someone signs up for your white paper, use an automated system to capture their info directly into your CRM and automatically deliver the document.